Losant/losant-docs/docs/experiences/walkthrough/part4.md

 ![Data Reply](/images/experiences/walkthrough/part-4/data-reply.png "Data Reply")

 1. Set the `Response Code Template` to `200`, which is the HTTP status code for `OK`.
-1. Change the `Reply Body` radio to `Payload Path`.
+1. Change the `Response Body Source` radio to `Payload Path`.
-1. Set the `Reply Body` to `data.resultData`.
+1. Set the `Response Body Payload Path` to `data.resultData`.
 This where the Time Series node put its result, so this reply is simply sending the result back to the client.
 1. Add a `Content-Type` header with the value `application/json`.

 You can now test this endpoint to see data that has been reported by your application's devices.